-The following blog post was written by Eda Tajuddin, Programme Manager for The Social Change Nest
+The following blog post was written by Eda Tajuddin, Programme Manager for our sister organisation, The Social Change Nest.

 Last year, The Social Change Nest launched our very first fund: The Changing Ideas Mutual Aid Fund.
 As we emerged from the COVID-19 crisis response, many of the mutual aid groups we were supporting were facing difficult transitions.
 When the cost of living crisis hit, their challenges seemed to increase.
 Volunteer burn-out, shifting community needs and a struggle for funding were all working to dampen the incredible energy of the mutual aid movement.
 We didn’t want to see this fire die out and wanted to support the groups as they evolved into their next iteration.